cleliamolanda/budget-tracker/README.md

 python manage.py runserver
 ```

-The API will be available at `http://localhost:8000/api/`
+The API will be available at: `http://localhost:8000/api/`